nowherenearithaca/uscourtviz/README.md

 ## Viewing the Visualization

-To view this standalone version, simply clone the repository and open the file index.html with a browser that supports svg.
+To view this standalone version, simply clone the repository to your machine and then open the file index.html with a browser that supports svg.
 This includes Chrome, IE9+, Safari, Firefox, and Opera.

 ## Interacting with CourtListener